 Federal Direct Subsidized Loan

 Need-based loan with a fixed interest for the life of the loan.
-The 2019-2020 interest rate is 4.53% with a 1.066% origination fee.
-The 2018-2019 interest rate is 5.05% with a 1.066% origination fee.
 No interest accrues while the student is enrolled at least half-time.
 Repayment begins six months after the student ceases half-time enrollment.
 To view borrowing limits and to learn more about this loan, please visit the Dept. of Education’s website.

 Federal Direct Unsubsidized Loan

-Non-need based loan with a fixed interest for the life of the loan.
-The 2019-2020 interest rate is 4.53% with a 1.066% origination fee.
-The 2018-2019 interest rate is 5.05% with a 1.066% origination fee.
-Interest accrues while the student is enrolled at least half-time.
+Non-need based loan with a fixed interest rate for the life of the loan.
+Interest accrues while the student is enrolled.
 Repayment begins six months after the student ceases half-time enrollment.
 To view borrowing limits and to learn more about this loan, please visit the Dept. of Education’s website.

 Final Steps to Complete the Direct Loan Process

-First-time borrower at MSOE who wish to utilize the Federal Direct Loan Program, are required to complete both steps below.
+First-time borrower at MSOE who wish to utilize the Federal Direct Loan Program, are required to complete all the steps below.
+Continuing borrowers will only need to complete step three annually.
 Students will need their Federal Student Aid ID to log in to complete both steps.
 Both steps will only need to be completed once while attending MSOE.
-New students can complete both steps after April 1 for the upcoming academic year.

 Step 1: Complete the Federal Direct Loan Entrance Counseling Online